 Article III—Field of Membership

 Section 1.
 The Scavenger Hunt Committee consists of two types of memberships: Hot Side Hot, and Cold Side Cold.
 Hot Side Hot oversees the (un)holy and mysterious affairs of the Scavenger Hunt and is given an omniscient overview of Things Mere Mortals Were Never Meant To Know (such as the Compilation Of Sacred Items To Be Acquired, and The Great Roadtrip Pilgrimage).
 Cold Side Cold is the faithful who is the Hot Side Hot's Eyes and Hands.
 Cold Side Cold aids with advertising, logistics, and budgeting, and is the most stalwart and steadfast collection of men and women, but nevertheless, not permitted to know Things Mere Mortals Were Never Meant To Know.
-Only University students are permitted to vote in the Scavenger Hunt Committee, but anyone may petition for membership, and, The Scavenger Hunt being a theocracy rather than a democracy, they will enjoy much the same privileges as anyone else.
+Anyone may petition for membership, and, The Scavenger Hunt being a theocracy rather than a democracy, non-University affiliated Judges will enjoy much the same privileges as anyone else.

 Section 2.
 As stated, anyone may petition for Scavenger Hunt membership.
 The petition process involves the submission of a preliminary Compilation which will be reviewed by the sitting Pantheon.
 A Compilation unanimously agreed to be Platonically "good." will earn the petitioner an audience with members of the Hot Side Hot whom she does not already have the pleasure of acquaintance, wherein the Hot Side Hot will ascertain whether the petitioner has any flaws, such as modesty or sensitivity, that would make her unfit for joining the Hot Side Hot.
 Finally, decisions will be made taking into account the petitioner's previous experience with The Great Hunt and with the University—priority obviously given to elders and captains.
 Barring a poor Compilation, Audience, or Record, the petitioner then joins the Hot Side Hot with all privileges resulting, effective immediately.
 In the other case, the petitioner is thanked, and invited to pursue ultimate enlightenment, either with the Cold Side Cold or by competing in The Great Hunt.
 All petitioners must live in the Chicagoland Area, have a GPA of at least 0.5, or the money to bribe their way around said restriction.
 Additionally, they must be currently metabolically viable, and while mania is not required, it certainly is encouraged.
 It is important to distinguish these requirements from those of Scavenger Hunt Competitors, for whom there are no requirements (except for GSB students, who must swear undying fealty to the quest to regain The Romper Room).